 David S. Hurwitz, Ph.D

-Dr. David S. Hurwitz is an assistant professor of transportation engineering in the School of Civil and Construction Engineering at Oregon State University.
+Dr. David S. Hurwitz is an associate professor and group coordinator of transportation engineering in the School of Civil and Construction Engineering at Oregon State University.
+David also serves as the point of contact for the OSU Driving and Bicycling Research Laboratory.
 David conducts research in the areas of transportation user behavior, traffic control, transportation safety, driving & bicycling simulation, and engineering education.
 In particular Dr. Hurwitz is interested in the consideration of user behavior in the design and innovation of transportation systems.
 David teaches graduate and undergraduate classes covering topics such as; Highway Engineering, Traffic Operations, Isolated Signalized Intersections, and Driving Simulation.
+David has published over 40 peer reviewed articles and has been awarded over $1.1 million dollars in external funding.
 His work has been supported by the National Science Foundation (NSF), the National Cooperative Highway Research Program (NCHRP), the Oregon Department of Transportation (ODOT), The Pacific NW Transportation Consortium (PacTrans), and the Oregon Transportation Research and Education Consortium(OTREC).
 Additionally, Dr. Hurwitz serves as an executive committee member of the Institute of Transportation Engineer's Traffic Engineering Council and Education Council, and as a member of the Transportation Research Board's Simulation and Measurement of Vehicle and Operator Performance committee (AND30), and Traffic Control Devices Committee (AHB50).